utkuboduroglu/utkuboduroglu.github.io/about.md

 reproducing the faculties of human beings) replacing real human beings for the sake of profit.

+[^1]: Even then, there are so many good books and articles written,
+    videos and games made by actual people who want to share their language with you.

 It is further an insult to life considering the amount of natural resources—such as land, fuel and water—that go into running the data centers responsible for producing the most useless output known to